-The matrix $S^{T}HS$ is shown to be better conditioned [16], resulting in faster convergence.
-The number of floating point operations of the procedure CoefToDepth and its adjoint [16] is approximately $4N^2$ for a grid size of $N \times N$.
-Considering that there are around 13 non-zero elements per row in H, the overhead introduced by S in multiplying $S^{T}HS$ with a vector is about 30%.
-Given the considerable reduction in number of iterations shown in Figure 4, the total run time is generally much lower using a hierarchical technique, even with this overhead.
+The matrix $\mathbf{S}^{T}\mathbf{HS}$ is shown to be better conditioned,1 resulting in faster convergence.
+The number of floating point operations of the procedure CoefToDepth and its transpose1 is approximately $2N^2$ for a grid size of $N \times N$.
+Considering that there are around 13 non-zero elements per row in H, the overhead introduced by S in multiplying $\mathbf{S}^{T}\mathbf{HS}$ with a vector is about 15%.
+Given the considerable reduction in number of iterations shown in Figure 6, the total run time is generally much lower using a hierarchical technique.

-3.1 Adaptive Surface Resolution
+Adaptive Surface Resolution

-As an alternative to solving for the surface on the full grid, it is often advantageous to use an adaptive grid, with higher resolution used only in areas where it is needed.
+As an alternative to solving for the surface on the full grid, it is advantageous to use an adaptive grid, with higher resolution used only in areas where it is needed.
 For example, the surface should be sampled densely along a silhouette and sparsely in areas where the geometry is nearly planar.
-We support adaptive resolution by allowing the user to specify the grid resolution for each region via a user-interface.
-Subdivision may also occur automatically- in our implementation, discontinuity and crease curves are automatically subdivided to enable accurate boundaries.
+We support adaptive resolution by allowing the user to specify the grid resolution for each region via a user interface.
+Subdivision may also occur automatically-in our implementation, discontinuity and crease curves are automatically subdivided to enable accurate boundaries.
 A quad-tree representation is used to represent the adaptive grid.
-By modifying our hierarchical transformation technique to operate on a quad-tree grid, as in [17], the run time of the algorithm is proportional to the number of subdivided grid points, which is typically much smaller than the full grid.
+By modifying our hierarchical transformation technique to operate on a quad-tree grid, as in Szeliski and Shum,3 the run time of the algorithm is proportional to the number of subdivided grid points, which is typically much smaller than the full grid.